suggap

 Plot

-Following the death of her husband Francis II of France in 1560, Mary, Queen of Scots (Vanessa Redgrave), returns to her native land.
+Following the death of her husband Francis II of France in 1560, Mary, Queen of Scots returns to her native land.
 Though fearless, unselfish, and very beautiful, the young queen faces many challenges.
-As in neighbouring England, the Protestant faith has been embraced by many nobles of Scotland; in addition, the Catholic Mary has to deal with her half-brother James Stewart, Lord Moray's (Patrick McGoohan) ambitions for rule.
+As in neighbouring England, the Protestant faith has been embraced by many of the nobility; in addition, the Catholic Mary has to deal with her Protestant and illegitimate half-brother James Stewart, Lord Moray's ambition to rule.
 He suggests that Mary enjoy herself in Scotland, and pass the time with dancing and feasting.
-Moray wants to rule Scotland while the lovely but inexperienced Mary becomes a figurehead.